-Our measures of survival and growth were made in two locations within the Everglades ecosystem; the Loxahatchee Impoundment Landscape Assessment (LILA) wetlands and two sites in the western portion of Water Conservation Area 3A (WCA3A; Appendix S2: Figure S1) in Florida, USA.
+We measured survival and growth in wetlands at the Loxahatchee Impoundment Landscape Assessment (LILA) and in two sites in the western portion of Water Conservation Area 3A (WCA3A; Appendix S2: Figure S1) in Florida, USA.
 LILA consists of four 8 ha impounded wetlands with ridge and slough elevation features and hydro-patterns that mimic the wetlands of the Everglades (Appendix S2: Figure S1B).
 Both wetlands have seasonally varying water levels but the water levels in LILA are under tighter control by pumps and culverts to perform landscape-scale hydrologic experiments.
-We worked in two wetlands impoundments that had hydrologic conditions deemed good for FAS reproduction (Barrus et al. 2023).
+We worked in two wetlands impoundments at LILA that had hydrologic conditions deemed good for FAS reproduction (Barrus et al. 2023).
 The two sites near the western boundary of WCA3A near Big Cypress National Park (Appendix S2: Figure S1: Sites 2 and 3 in Ruetz et al. 2005) were embedded within a 1240 km2 contiguous portion of the Everglades.
-The WCA3A sites were chosen because they were near locations of higher FAS densities in the recent past, including sites that also supported Snail Kite nesting (Cattau et al. 2016).
+The WCA3A sites were chosen because they were near locations of higher FAS densities in the recent past, including sites that previously supported Snail Kite nesting (Cattau et al. 2016).

-To measure survival, we used tethering because traditional mark-recapture and cohort tracking techniques are extremely difficult for the small, hard-to-sample juvenile FAS.
-Tethering can inflate mortality rates of animals capable of escape (Baker and Waltham 2020), but FAS are relatively less mobile than their typical predators and rely on retracting into their shell to avoid predation rather than escape.
-For prey with little escape capability, tethering should give reliable information about prey survival particularly across gradients of predation as it measures encounter rate variation (Rochette and Dill 2000, Ruehl and Trexler 2013).
-Additionally, prior experimental work with this species did not indicate any measurable anti-predator response, either morphological or behavioral, to chronic exposure to crayfish (Davidson and Dorn 2017).

 We tethered snails by attaching monofilament to the apex of the shell using super glue, then attaching the other end of the monofilament to the PVC poles within the wetland (Appendix S2).
 Tethered snails were placed on transects in the wetlands ~2 m apart and checked daily.
 Surviving snails were moved to increase independence between nights while depredated snails were replaced.
 Although in LILA we tethered snails of all sizes to test for size-dependent, here we focus on the survival of snails < 10 mm SL because this related to the isocline and was what varied the most seasonally (Appendix S2).
 We only tethered snails < 10 mm SL in the WCA3A.
 Further details of the tethering experiment can be found in Appendix S2.
 Here we also focus on relating survival to the isocline, but we also observed tethering artefacts of different predators that allowed us to identify common predators (see further discussion in Appendix S2).

+Tethering can inflate mortality rates of animals capable of escape (Baker and Waltham 2020), but FAS are relatively less mobile than their typical predators and rely on retracting into their shell to avoid predation rather than escape.
+For prey with little escape capability, tethering should give reliable information about prey survival particularly across gradients of predation as it measures encounter rate variation (Rochette and Dill 2000, Ruehl and Trexler 2013).
+Prior experimental work with this species did not find any measurable anti-predator response, either morphological or behavioral, to chronic exposure to crayfish (Davidson and Dorn 2017).